bwhitman/bread-detector/README.md

  - `DIST` `GND` (black) to `MCU` `GND`.
  - `DIST` `Vcc` (red) to `MCU` `Vin`.

-The temperature sensor needs a [perhaps software-replaceable](http://wp.josh.com/2014/06/23/no-external-pull-up-needed-for-ds18b20-temp-sensor/) pull-up resistor, and then connects to the `MCU`'s digital pin `12`.
+The temperature sensor needs a [(potentially removable)](http://wp.josh.com/2014/06/23/no-external-pull-up-needed-for-ds18b20-temp-sensor/) pull-up resistor, and then connects to the `MCU`'s digital pin `12`.

  - `TEMP` `DQ` (yellow) to `R3` to `TEMP` `Vdd` (red). `TEMP` `DQ` also to `MCU` `12`.
  - `TEMP` `GND` (black) to `MCU` `GND`.